-Therapists at the University Counseling Center provide short-term therapy, which usually consists of 45 minute, virtual appointments via Zoom.
-(During Fall 2020, all counseling appointments are virtual, click here for more information.)
-Let’s Talk is not formal therapy; it’s a drop-in service outside of the University Counseling Center where students can have a brief, informal consultation with a counselor from time to time.
+Therapists at the University Counseling Center provide short-term therapy, which usually consists of 45 minute appointments.
+Let’s Talk is not formal therapy; it’s a drop-in service outside of the University Counseling Center where students can have a brief, informal consultation with a professional from time to time.
 No appointment or paperwork is necessary.

 The Let’s Talk consultant will carefully listen to your concern, will most likely ask you some brief questions, and will work to understand your goal for coming to Let’s Talk.
 Once your problem and goal are clear, depending on your needs, the consultant will offer you support, perspective, and suggestions for addressing the concern.
 You are welcome to return to Let’s Talk at another time, but this decision is up to you.